Vocabulary

 Ryan:Next, could you please tell us how to respond to questions ending with "ไหม(mái)?" |

 Pim:Sure.
 The easiest way to answer this type of question is to repeat the verb or adjective.
-For example, for the question, "Do you like Thai food?" "คุณชอบอาหารไทยไหม(khun châawp aa-hăan thai mái)," if you want to answer "Yes, I do," you would say "ชอบ," which is the verb "to like." |
+For example, from the question, "Do you like Thai food?" "คุณชอบอาหารไทยไหม(khun châawp aa-hăan thai mái)," if you want to answer "Yes, I do," you would say "ชอบ," that's the verb "to like." |

-And next, Ryan, if you are asked by a girl, "อาหารไทยอร่อยไหมคะ(aa-hăan thai a-ràuy mái khá)" ("Is Thai food delicious?") and your answer is "Yes, it is," how would you reply to her? |
+And next, if you are asked by a girl, "อาหารไทยอร่อยไหมคะ(aa-hăan thai a-ràuy mái khá)" ("Is Thai food delicious?") and your answer is "Yes, it is," how would you reply to her? |

 Ryan:"อร่อยครับ(a-ràuy khráp)." |